ilikescience/ilikescience.github.io/_posts/2018-08-31-designing-with-code.md

 {% include image.html src="/images/code-2.jpg" caption="While still progressing, my design was stuck in rectangles " %}

+This way of designing should be familiar to anyone who's used Sketch, Adobe Illustrator, Photoshop, or even newer products like Inivision Studio or Framer.
+It's the status quo of product design.

 ## Breaking the grid

-One weekend, I decided it'd be fun to prototype my design ideas in code.
+One weekend, I decided it'd be fun to prototype my design ideas in code (and it was!).
 The symbol system I'd set up in Sketch was starting to slow under the weight of all the content, and I figured a browser might perform better.
-Also, I’d been wanting to try out the new css grid specifications, and hone my growing experience with flex box layouts.
+Also, I’d been wanting to try out the new css grid specifications, and hone my growing experience with flexbox.

-After a few coding sessions, things were _almost_ perfect.
+After a few hours, things were _almost_ perfect.
 I put my computer down, intending to come back later to put the finishing touches on the prototype.

 {% include image.html src="/images/code-3.jpg" caption="My imperfect, but ultimately more unique, prototype" %}

-When I finally did return, I was struck by how much better the page looked in its unfinished state.
-At least, that's what I thought at the time: because it didn't match the Sketch file, it was incomplete.
+The next time I opened the project, I was struck by how much better the page looked in its unfinished state.
+I was seeing it through a traditional design lens: because it didn't match the Sketch file, it was incomplete.

 The areas for the stories didn't adhere to a strict grid.
 There was asymmetrical and unusual space around the elements, and a ragged edge was drawing my focus.
 But the more time I spent with the code, the more ways I found to experiment.
 Eventually, rather than fiddling with the exact pixels, I was taking screen shots from my browser and pasting them back into Sketch.